ordina-jworks/ordina-jworks.github.io/_posts/2019-03-28-Building-With-Google-Cloud-Build.md

    /path/to/source
  ```

-Cloud build stores intermediary artifacts in the workspace folder.
+Cloud Build stores intermediary artifacts in the workspace folder.
 This workspace folder,
 as mentioned before,
 will be removed after the build finishes.